I needed a decent

 shift.
 The MC and line stage will consume very

-little power compared to the output stage, and I
+little power compared to the output stage.
+So, what's the real

 With a sound quality like